How accurate is my credit score on Credit Savvy?

 This cannot be my score, I always pay my bills on time and in full

-In just over a week, Comprehensive Credit Reporting (CCR) will become mandatory, meaning banks are expected to start sharing a detailed view of your financial history (positive and negative) with the CRBs.
-If you already and continue to demonstrate good credit-based behaviour (such as making repayments on time), you can now expect to see that plus reflected on your file and credit score.
+With Comprehensive Credit Reporting (CCR) in place, banks and licensed credit providers are sharing a more detailed view of your financial history (positive and negative data) with the CRBs.
+If you already and continue to demonstrate good credit behaviour (such as making your repayments on time), you can now expect to see that plus reflected on your file and credit score.

 Monitoring your credit score is more important than ever